RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 14.md

 "Is it worth being a total wreck?"
 She didn't particularly care what Beth looked like, and they were surprisingly put together for someone who was approaching 26 hours awake.
 But she knew Beth would judge herself harshly if they thought they weren't presentable for others.

 "I'll go lay down in the nap room for a hot minute.
-But this is important."
-They appeared to re-inflate with the reassurance to themselves they could continue their vendetta.
+But this...this is important."
+They appeared to re-inflate with the reassurance to themselves they could continue planning their vendetta.

 "What did the guest even steal?
 What's worth this much effort?"
 Brun was a little worried, the hotel didn't have anything of actual value and began thinking someone had started stripping the copper pipes and wires from the rooms.